Skip to main content

 When new data arrives, assign it to a cluster first (using the clustering model), then run inference with the matching prediction model.

-Recipe 2: Detect, Then Diagnose
+Recipe 2: Outliers, Then Segment

 1